-In our self-paced course Your Guide to Finding an Online Teaching Job
+In our 4-week course OnRamp: A Practical Guide to Landing an Online Teaching Job

 , we discuss the idea of developing multiple remote income streams.
 A lot of our job-seeking online adjuncts are looking for ways to spend the “wait time” – the time between applying, applying, applying and eventually landing that online teaching position, and one of those ways is to consider other

 remote work opportunities.
 Indeed, for as passionate as we all are about teaching our subject to adult learners online, we are also seeking online work to earn money remotely with the added benefit of flexible scheduling.